Dendobot/TeamUp/README.md

   1. Sign up on website (Has been implemented)
   2. Login in on Website (Has been implemented)
   3. View saved recipes (Has been implemented)
+  4. View a particular recipe (Has been implemented)
-  4. Edit existing recipes (Has been implemented)
+  5. Edit existing recipes (Has been implemented)
-  5. Add new recipes (Has been implemented)
+  6. Add new recipes (Has been implemented)
       - Can upload images of the food
       - Can tag recipes as vegetarian, gluten-free etc.
-  6. Delete recipes (Has been implemented)
+  7. Delete recipes (Has been implemented)

 ## Documentation
 We are storing all the documentation related to this project on our confluence page, which you can find [here](https://comp30022-teamup.atlassian.net/l/cp/GpTEtpdV)